darrenburgess/javascript-210/array_notes.md

 ### Function Invocation and Arguments
   * functions are invoked by appending `()` to its name as in `functionName();`
   * function names are local variables that have a function as its value
-  * calling a function with two few arguments does not raise a error
+  * calling a function with to few arguments does not raise a error
-  * if you don't provide an arugument, its value is `undefined`
+  * if you don't provide an arguument, its value is `undefined`
   * extra arguments are ignored

 ### Function Scopes and Lexical Scoping